sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md

 | probe_packet_in/out | Number of probe packet received from or sent to the paired ENI on the other DPU.
 This data is for DPU-to-DPU data plane liveness probe. |
 | probe_packet_ack_in/out | Number of probe ack packet received from or sent to the paired ENI on the other DPU.
 This data is for DPU-to-DPU data plane liveness probe. |

-(TBD: These counters should have a more SAI-friendly name)
+> NOTE: In implementation, these counters might have a more SAI-friendly name.

 ### 2.7.
 DPU ENI pipeline related